Ayngie/Ayngie/README.md

 ### More recent projects?
-I am in the process of refactoring my degree project, as well as building a different (secret) project from scratch - stay tuned for these! 🤩
+I am in the process of refactoring my degree project, creating a new portfolio, as well as building a different (secret) project from scratch - stay tuned for these! 🤩

 Meanwhile, I've also been playing around with tiny stuff like [health-guide](https://github.com/Ayngie/health-guide), and [bits-n-pieces](https://github.com/Ayngie/bits-n-pieces).